 You're starting to notice that it's not only obvious things -- like too much spicy food or coffee -- that trigger painful heartburn symptoms.
 Now you're getting heartburn in the middle of the afternoon, just working at your desk, or sitting on the sofa at home.
 Sometimes you wake up at night with pain in the back of your throat and that awful taste of yesterday's dinner.
 You groan: not again.
 Sit up in bed and wonder: Is this more serious than simple heartburn?

 One commonly used "natural" heartburn remedy is calcium.
-It's also the active ingredient in most over-the-counter antacids.
+It's also the active ingredient in many over-the-counter antacids.

-If you find yourself popping antacids like candy and you're having heartburn more than a couple of times a week, it's time to see the doctor.
+If you find yourself popping antacids like candy and you're having heartburn more than a couple of times a week, or if you are using antacids for longer than two weeks, it's time to see the doctor.
 You may have a condition called GERD -- gastroesophageal reflux disease.
-Frequent heartburn can lead to long-term problems --3 even cancer.
-But stopping the acid reflux can help prevent complications down the road.
+Frequent heartburn can lead to long-term problems.
+It can cause inflammation and strictures in your esophagus.
+In rare cases, it may even lead to cancer.
+But stopping the acid reflux can help prevent complications in the future.

-Studies have shown that Iberogast reduces acid reflux, stomach pain, cramping, and nausea.
+Some studies have shown that Iberogast may reduce heartburn.
 It's not clear, however, which herb in the mix relieves symptoms.
 Plus, peppermint oil can actually worsen heartburn, so it's not a good idea to take it if you have GERD.